Top left banner Top right banner

 • Increasing flexibility in conducting training and testing activities

-• Modernizing and sustaining range capabilities
+• Supporting modernizing and sustaining range capabilities

-• Supporting Marine Mammal Protection Act and Endangered Species Act consultations for the reissuance of federal regulatory permits and authorizations within the Study Area
+• Supporting Marine Mammal Protection Act and Endangered Species Act consultations for the reissuance of federal regulatory permits and authorizations within the Study Area.

 Additional project information can be found in the project overview video and Project Materials page.